kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 }
 ```

-A few more picuture transformations (not mentioned earlier) are useful during animation and gaming:
+A few more picture transformations (not mentioned earlier) are useful during animation and gaming:
 * `pic.invisible()` - hides `pic`.
 * `pic.visible()` - makes hidden `pic` visible again.
 * `pic.erase()` - erases `pic` and removes it from the canvas.